Title

 Case Summary (G.R.
 No. 182356)

-In the first week of May 2000 (approximately over a month after the collision) Dra. dela Llana began to experience mild-to-moderate pain on the left side of her neck and shoulder, which progressively worsened until she lost mobility of her left arm.
-On June 9, 2000 she consulted Dr. Rosalinda Milla (rehabilitation medicine specialist), who diagnosed a whiplash injury from nerve compression and prescribed physical therapy.
-After about three months of physical therapy without improvement, Dra. dela Llana consulted other doctors, and neurosurgeon Dr. Eric Flores performed cervical spine surgery on October 19, 2000 between the C5 and C6 vertebrae to release nerve impingement.
-Despite surgery, she asserts incapacity in the practice of her profession since June 2000.
+Beginning in the first week of May 2000, Dra. dela Llana experienced progressive pain on the left side of her neck and shoulder, which intensified until she lost mobility of her left arm.
+On June 9, 2000, she consulted Dr. Rosalinda Milla, a rehabilitation medicine specialist, who diagnosed a whiplash injury with nerve compression and prescribed physical therapy.
+After three months of unsuccessful therapy, other physicians were consulted and Dr. Eric Flores, a neurosurgeon, recommended and performed cervical spine surgery between the C5 and C6 vertebrae on October 19, 2000.
+The surgery relieved nerve impingement but the petitioner alleged continued incapacity from June 2000 onward.

-The sole issue the Supreme Court addressed was whether Joel Primero’s alleged reckless driving was the proximate cause of Dra. dela Llana’s whiplash injury such that respondent employer would be liable under the fifth paragraph of Article 2180 and Article 2176 (quasi-delict).
+The sole issue presented to the Supreme Court was whether Joel’s reckless driving was the proximate cause of Dra. dela Llana’s whiplash injury.

 ...continue reading